Five of Pentacles: Worry

 Mutational Alchemy Interpretation: The image is perhaps slightly disturbing and it should be.
 The Five of Pentacles is not an auspicious card, but even though it is difficult it can be finessed to one’s advantage, and is not nearly as bad as some occultists make it out to be.

-Here we find in the tiered bigrams the symbol of Earth hugged between two Water symbols, accounting for the water symbolism and the pregnant Devi.
+Here we find in the tiered Bigrams the symbol of Earth hugged between two Water symbols, accounting for the water symbolism and the pregnant Devi.
 The resemblance is of a fetus in a womb.
-Pregnancy has always been a worrisome thing but holds potential for Life, the most important thing in the Universe.
-(No, it isn’t Love.)
+Pregnancy has always been a worrisome thing but holds potential for Life, the most important thing in the Universe (No, it isn’t Love.)
 The Trigrams are Earth in the Above and Mountain in the Below.
 A large thing is hidden below the Earth, disguising its wealth and magnitude.

 The Hexagram the lines represent is called Modesty, which is said by Confucius to create success.
 The ancient sages on the other hand, leave us with the advice to weigh things carefully and make things equal, reducing what is too much and augmenting what has too little.

-Earth of Mars seems to promote practicality, which is further underlines by Mercury in Taurus.
+Earth of Mars seems to promote practicality, which is further underlined by Mercury in Taurus.
 Plotting a careful and logical course should be a priority.
 With careful decision making and planning, this card doesn’t have to bring ill tidings at all, on the contrary, it promises a bright future if one can stick with it.

 The temples dedicated to this powerful goddess were quite interesting.
 They were completely dark, absent of windows, and the doorway to them was a crawlspace.
 This was the womb.